What is a Personal Loan?

 Based on past experiences with borrowing loans, an individual's credit score represents their ability to repay a loan on time and manage their credit.
 The higher a customer's credit score, the higher their chances of paying back their loan on time without missing a deadline.
 Hence, the higher chances for lenders to want to work with them by lending them money.
 Also, those who wish to improve their credit score should work on making payments on time.
 In the event of late payment, missed payment, or rollover of payments, the credit score of a borrower will be negatively affected.
 Also, a lower credit score makes it more difficult to obtain credit in the future, but can also affect other things, such as a customer's ability to secure housing or a cell phone contract.
 A low credit score could even hurt a person's chances of finding employment.

-Similar to a signature loan, LoanStart.com allows borrowers with less than perfect credit to request personal loans.
-Our affiliate lenders may consult one or more credit bureaus to gauge the borrower's ability to repay a loan.
+LoanStart.com allows borrowers with less than perfect credit to request personal loan offers.
+Some of our affiliate lenders may consult one or more credit bureaus to gauge the borrower's ability to repay a loan.
 This may result in a soft pull, a hard pull, or both.
 Too many credit checks during a certain period may negatively affect the credit score of a borrower.
 Failure to repay your loan in a timely fashion, according to the terms of your loan agreement, also impacts your credit score.

 Depending on the scoring model used by the lender, credit score ranges may be defined as: